ldkong1205/Robo3D/docs/GET_STARTED.md

 :warning: **Important:** By default, we evaluate the model's robustness on the corruption sets **without** using extra tricks including model ensemble and test-time-augmentation (TTA).
 To ensure fair comparisons, we suggest you follow the **same** configuration strictly.

 Our generated corruption sets follow the same dataset structure as the original validation sets.
-You can think of each severity level as one validation set and interactively validate all three levels from every corruption type.
+You can think of each severity level as one validation set and iteratively validate all three levels from every corruption type.

 ### Definition